SuperOfficeDocs/superoffice-docs/docs/en/request/learn/tags.md

 # Using tags in requests

 Each company will want to use their own specific customer service request tags.
-Learn how to create and edit request tags in this how-to guide.

-Let’s take a look at two types of tags that could be useful for you company:
+Let us take a look at two types of tags that could be useful for you company:

 * You can set up tags for the different customer stages your company uses such as, for example, Free trial, Onboarding, Existing or Terminating;